gauravp379/isl-gesture-recognition/README.md

 ## 🧠 Model Training

-if Dataset is not thir download any dataset from kaggle or any other website.
+If Dataset is not their, download any dataset from kaggle or any other website and train it .

 Train custom models using `src/models/train_cnn.py` with prepared datasets in `data/`.